yjiang-iop/kdotp-generator/README.md

 ## Tips
 There are a few tips on the usage of this package:
 - For `order>3` and `dim>8`, the computation could be very slow (~ a few hours).
-- ...
+- In the package, the strain tensor epsilon $e_{uv}$ is treated as two independent polar vectors $e_u e_v$.

 ## Modifications from the *kdotp-symmetry* package
 The original *kdotp-symmetry* package is well-written and the main program structure is maintained in the *kdop-generator* package.
 We remark here the major modifications:
 - Generalize the input so that it can compute the effective Hamiltonians of external fields and their couplings to k.
-- Add a post-processing step to decompose the effective Hamiltonian symmetrically using linear coirreps.
+- Add a post-processing step to decompose the Hamiltonian into symmetrical monomial function and Hermitian matrices bases using linear coirreps.
+- Pre-compute effective Hamiltonians in magnetic space groups up to the third order.
 - Slightly improve the efficiency of the code.
-- Pre-compute effective Hamiltonians in magnetic space groups up to the third order.